dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 [^4]: It's convention in Laravel for model names to be singular, and table names to be plural (`Post` and `posts`).
 This makes sense, because a table holds many rows, while a model represents a single row from that table.

 [^5]: If you want to see this live on your site, install the [DebugBar](https://github.com/barryvdh/laravel-debugbar) and click on the DB tab.
 It will show you all the queries made while fetching the current view!

+[^6]: I know there are some [Markdown extensions](https://python-markdown.github.io/extensions/) that fix some of these problems (I've used them in a [previous project](https://github.com/dempe/simple-markdown-for-anki)).
+I might give them a shot, but I honestly don't have a lot of confidence in Parsedown.

 <script async src="/assets/js/highlight.min.js" onload="hljs.highlightAll();"></script>